Slovenia national football team: UEFA Euro 2000 campaign

 In July 1998, Srečko Katanec was appointed as the new manager of the team.
 Under his guidance, Slovenia finished the UEFA Euro 2000 qualifiers in second place, only behind Norway.
 Zlatko Zahovič scored eight of Slovenia's twelve goals in the qualifiers.
-In the additional playoffs, Slovenia faced Ukraine.
-The first leg was played in Ljubljana, which Slovenia won 2–1 after going a goal behind.
-Zahovič scored Slovenia's first goal, and Milenko Ačimovič scored a goal from the halfway line late in the match for the final score of 2–1.
+In the additional play-offs, Slovenia faced Ukraine.
+The first leg was played in Ljubljana, which Slovenia won 2–1 after trailing 1–0.
+Zahovič scored Slovenia's first goal, and Milenko Ačimovič scored a goal from the halfway line late in the match to make the score 2–1.
 The second match was played in snowy conditions in Kyiv.
 Serhii Rebrov scored from the penalty spot in the 68th minute to give Ukraine a lead, while Slovenia equalised eight minutes later with a goal by Miran Pavlin.
 The 1–1 draw meant that Slovenia won 3–2 on aggregate and qualified for its first major tournament.

-At UEFA Euro 2000, Slovenia were drawn into Group C, together with Spain, FR Yugoslavia and Norway.
+At Euro 2000, Slovenia were drawn into Group C, together with Spain, FR Yugoslavia and Norway.
 In the first game, Slovenia played against Yugoslavia and took a 3–0 lead after one hour of play, with Zahovič scoring twice and Pavlin once.
-However, Yugoslavia made a comeback as they scored three goals in just six minutes for a final score of 3–3, playing with only ten players after Siniša Mihajlović was sent off when the score was still 3–0 for Slovenia.
+However, Yugoslavia made a comeback as they scored three goals in just six minutes for a 3–3 draw, despite playing with only ten players after Siniša Mihajlović was sent off.
 The second game against Spain was played in Amsterdam.
 Spain took a 1–0 lead with a goal by Raúl, but Slovenia equalised after one hour of play as Zahovič scored his third goal of the tournament.
-Just a minute later, Spain was leading again as Joseba Etxeberria scored the winning goal.
-In the last round of the group stage, Slovenia played against Norway and still had a chance to progress to the quarterfinals.
-The match finished in a goalless draw and Slovenia won its second point of the tournament, but was eliminated.
+Just a minute later, Spain were leading again as Joseba Etxeberria scored the winning goal.
+In the last match of the group stage, Slovenia played against Norway and still had a chance to progress to the quarterfinals.
+The match finished in a goalless draw and Slovenia won its second point of the tournament, but were eliminated.